syncfusion-content/wpf-docs/wpf/Ribbon/Getting-Started.md

 #### Adding DropDownButton

-DropDownButton in the Ribbon instance contains a drop arrow, when clicked on it the menu related to the button is displayed.
+DropDownButton in the Ribbon instance contains a drop arrow.
+When clicked on it, the menu related to the button is displayed.

 DropDownButton accepts DropDownMenuItem as its children, Here DropDownButton control is added inside the “New“ RibbonBar.